bmeurant/technical-docs/software-architecture/design-principles/encapsulate-what-varies.md

 ## Key Concepts

 -   **Identify Variability:** The first step is to carefully analyze your system and identify the parts that are likely to change.
 This could be anything: business rules, algorithms, data formats, external dependencies, or UI components.
 -   **Encapsulate and Isolate:** Once you've identified a variable aspect, you should encapsulate it behind a stable [[program-against-abstractions|interface]].
-This creates a boundary that protects the rest of the system from changes in the encapsulated part.
+This creates a **[[boundaries|boundary]]** that protects the rest of the system from changes in the encapsulated part.
 The rest of the system interacts with the variable part only through this stable interface.

 ---